-This authentic Irish pub is a locals' favorite, thanks in large part to the friendly barkeeps.
+Trinity Pub is authentic as you can get.
 Expect a fail-safe merrymaking vibe in this intimate, brick-walled pub, nurtured by bartenders who regularly address patrons by name (though forgive them if they don't remember it during the steady stream of revelers come St. Patrick's Day!), and a generous selection of specialty cocktails and beers on tap.
-Fall in love with the bar on St. Paddy's, and you can even come back and have a go at tending bar yourself, courtesy of their regular guest-bartending gigs, held on Thursdays.Continue to 5 of 5 below.
+Fall in love with the bar on St. Paddy's, and you can even come back and have a go at tending bar yourself.
+The bar has regular guest-bartending gigs on Thursdays.

 Be Charmed at Biddy's Pub